richard-to/richard-to.github.io/programming/_posts/2013-12-23-math-rpg-part-5.md

 I find myself refactoring a lot code as new issues arise.
 My code at each step so far has been just good enough for the feature I worked on, but then once I move on to a new feature, the code is suddenly inadequate.
 I'm not sure if this is the best approach.
 I keep wondering if I should do more planning and try to look further into the future.

 For next week, I just want to complete my first milestone.
-I think it's important that I stay on track and restrain  from over-abstracting the code and doing more sprite improvements.
+I think it's important that I stay on track and refrain from over-abstracting the code and working on more sprite improvements.

 Here is a demo with the new sprites, enemies, and characters.
-You can also enter combat mode.
+You can also enter combat mode now.
 Just know that the only option is to attack and the characters/enemies never die.
 You can [view the demo here](/projects/rpg/demo-2/).